 Worried the internet and video games might be turning your son into a wimp?
 Climbing will soon sort that out.
 Climbing is a great activity for building strength, especially upper body strength because you often have to support your entire weight on your arms.
 It’s also an incredible opportunity for dads to bond with their sons, doing what dads do, offering encouragement and telling them not to give up when their sons get scared.

 You can find a wall near you using location search sites on the internet.
 Or you can go to a national park with some real mountains and find a guide to you out on your first climbing expedition.

 Get Outdoors For Some Orienteering

 Orienteering can be a lot of fun when you get used to it.
 But it’s also an excellent opportunity for dads to teach their sons about what it used to be like to find your way around, before GPS and smartphones took over.
 Here’s a great opportunity for dads to teach their sons how to use a map and a compass, as well as how to navigate tough terrain.

 Orienteering can be done anywhere, from woods to parks to mountain sides.
 The idea is to follow clues to get to some objective.
 It could be to find a lighthouse, be the first to a pub, or be the one to uncover a secret cache of goodies, buried in the woods.
 You can find out more on Orienteering USA.

-Posted on December 12, 2016 9:54 am, in Sports, The Family, The Kids and tagged Baseball, climbing, cycling, Family, father & son, father and son, Orienteering, Sports.
+Posted on December 12, 2016 9:54 am, in Kiddie Corner, The Family Guy, The Jock and tagged Baseball, climbing, cycling, Family, father & son, father and son, Orienteering, The Jock.
 Bookmark the permalink.
 2 Comments.